MarkPieszak/Angular2-Starter/README.md

 # Angular2-Demo
 Basic Angular 2 Demo

-> Toying around with Angular 2
+> Getting a handle on Angular 2